JMJHOX/date-simplify/README.md

 # date-simplify
-Set of tools that simplifies calculations about dates and time  on your Javascript & Typescript Applications!
+Set of tools that simplifies code about dates and time on your javascript & Typescript Applications!

 # Version
+## From Angular to javascript/Typescript
-This library was originally designed to be working for Angular 13, but now it has re-design to be working with all type of Javascript & Typescript Apps.
+This library was originally designed to be working for Angular 13, but now it has be re-design to be used by any project that has javascript or Typescrit.

 # Install
 You only have to install it using npm: